Severus Snape and the Muggle

 Harry eyed the two tubes of ointment warily.
 How was he going to get out of this without hurting his new friend's feelings.
 He picked up his drink and gulped the remainder down.

-'It's just…well it's just that I'm allergic to a lot of things and I have to be really careful about anything that I might want to use.'
+"It's just…well it's just that I'm allergic lots of things and I have to be really careful about anything that I might want to use."
 He looked up at her through his messy fringe.
-'But it's really cool of you to try to help me.
-I really appreciate it,' he hurriedly tacked on.
+"But it's really cool of you to try to help me.
+I really appreciate it," he hurriedly tacked on.

-'Umm, that's a pretty lame story, Harry,' said Erin, eyeing him sceptically.
+"Umm, that's a pretty lame story, Harry," said Erin, eyeing him sceptically.
 But she smiled to take any sting out of her words.
-'My experience of boys of all ages is that they will do or say anything to avoid being fussed over or coddled.'
+"My experience of boys of all ages is that they will do or say anything to avoid being fussed of."

-'I fell over,' said Harry, way too quickly to be convincing.
-He pushed himself up from the chair, forgetting Pumpkin for a second and tipping her unceremoniously onto the floor.
-She looked at him reproachfully before stalking off in high dudgeon.
-'Thanks for the sandwich and the drink Miss Hanson.
+"Thanks for the sandwich and the drink Miss Hanson.
 You've been great, but I'd better get home.
-My aunt should be back by now.'
+My aunt should be back by now."
 Before Erin could respond, Harry was walking (rather stiffly, as his muscles had started to seize up again now that he had been sitting for a while) down the hall to the front door.
 Erin followed him.

 When Harry pulled the door open, she put her hand on his arm to stop him hurrying off.
-'It's been really great meeting you, Harry.'
-She put the tube of aloe vera in his hand and closed his fingers over it.
-'Take this with you and try it on a tiny bit of skin on your arm first.
+"It's been really great meeting you, Harry."
+She put the tube of ointment in his hand and closed his fingers over it.
+"Take this with you and try it on a tiny bit of skin on your arm first.
 If you don't have a reaction, slather it on after your shower.
-It really works.'
+It really works."
 Harry nodded his thanks and stuffed the tube into a capacious pocket of Dudley's old cargo pants.

 Uncle Vernon and Aunt Petunia had been livid when the older Hansons had obviously not believed their story that Harry was a juvenile delinquent who could not be trusted, and had continued to be nice to him.
 To add insult to injury, it was quite apparent that it was Dudley that they believed to be the delinquent.
 This opinion had put the pleasant couple forever beyond Vernon and Petunia's forgiveness, a circumstance for which the Hansons cared not one whit.

 Determined not to play the horrible boy's game, Erin answered sweetly.
-'Good afternoon, Dudley…boys.
+"Good afternoon, Dudley…boys.
 Yes, Harry and I met this afternoon.
-I must say, he was working like a navvy, so I thought I would offer him a drink.
-Your mother seems to inadvertently have locked him out of the house.'
+He was working like a navvy, so I thought I'd offer him a drink.
+Your mother seems to have inadvertently locked him out of the house."
 Harry closed his eyes and groaned softly.
 Erin could not know that Harry would be lucky to survive the night when word of this conversation got back to Uncle Vernon—and it would.

 Erin continued, blithely unaware of Harry's dilemma.
-'I was surprised you weren't helping Harry, Dudley?
-The work could have been done in half the time and then maybe Harry could have joined you and your friends on this fine summer's afternoon and had some fun.
-You look like you've been enjoying yourself.'
+"I was surprised you weren't helping Harry, Dudley?
+The work could have been done in half the time and then maybe Harry could have joined you and your friends and had some fun.
+You look like you've been enjoying yourself."

-Dudley's smile had slipped a little but he hitched it back into place quickly.
-'Harry was being punished Miss, and Mum locked him out of the house while she went shopping because he can't be trusted not to steal stuff.
-You know he goes to "St Brutus' Secure Centre for Incurably Criminal boys".'
+Dudley's smile slipped a little but he hitched it back into place quickly.
+"Harry was being punished Miss, and Mum locked him out of the house while she went shopping because he can't be trusted not to steal stuff.
+You know he goes to 'St Brutus' Secure Centre for Incurably Criminal boys'?"

 Hi All.
-I hope you have this first chapter of Severus Snape and the Muggle.
-You might wonder why it is titled thus, when our esteemed Potions Master had yet to make an appearance, other than in Harry's less than complimentary thoughts.
+I hope you have enjoyed this first chapter of Severus Snape and the Muggle.
+You might wonder why it is thus titled when our esteemed Potions Master had yet to make an appearance, other than in Harry's less than complimentary thoughts.